 8. Etta Baker

 In 1956, Baker attended a folk festival where she encountered Paul Clayton.
 On a whim, Baker shared her musical capabilities with Clayton.
-He indulged her, and the rest is history.
+Impressed, Clayton recorded a few songs with Baker, which would become part of the Instrumental Music of the Southern Appalachians album, released that same year.

 9. Kellie Pickler